orieg/edu-policy-navigator/.github/CRAWLER_PLAN.md

                 ```
             *   The `[entity_identifier]` will correspond to the `identifier` (CDS code) from `districts_config.json` for the district or school.
             *   Subdirectories under each `[entity_identifier]` will be named after the `domain_name` from which the content was sourced (derived from the specific seed URL being processed).
-            *   File naming within these domain-specific directories should be consistent (e.g., derived from URL slugs, page titles, or a content hash if no other clear identifier exists) to ensure uniqueness and traceability.
+            *   File naming within these domain-specific directories should be consistent and aim for human-readability while ensuring uniqueness and traceability.
+A suggested strategy for Markdown files:
+                1. Use a sanitized version of a policy number (e.g., `BP_1234.md`, `AR_5678.md`) or a legislative section ID (e.g., `EDC_48900.md`) if clearly identifiable from the URL or page content.
+                2. Otherwise, use a sanitized slug derived from the page title or the last significant segment of the URL path.
+                3. As a fallback, use a unique identifier, such as a hash of the source URL.
+                Ensure all filenames are URL-safe (e.g., replace spaces with hyphens, remove special characters).
             *   **Note on Content Categorization:** The initial crawling phase will focus on capturing content and organizing it by district and source domain.
 Granular categorization (e.g., distinguishing specific policy documents from general informational pages) might require additional heuristics during or after crawling and can be refined in a subsequent data processing phase.
 The crawler should attempt to preserve any obvious identifiers (like policy numbers in URLs or titles) in filenames or metadata where possible.
         *   **Manifest File Generation:**
             *   For each `[entity_identifier]` and `education_code_ca`, generate a local manifest file (e.g., `[entity_identifier]_manifest.jsonl` or `education_code_ca_manifest.jsonl`) within its respective top-level directory.
 Each line in this JSON Lines file would represent a crawled item and serve as the **primary record for linking saved content to its origin and associated metadata**: